PBCAR/PThelper_Archive/README.md

 The `pt_prep()` function assigns zero values to items not administered.
 Since purchase task items are usually only administered until a consumption of zero is reached (often within an array of prices), missing items need to be assigned zero values for proper processing.
 The assignment of zero-values is only done for individuals whose final item is a zero-response.

 In the case that individuals contradict themselves after giving a response of zero (by giving a non-zero response for the final price of the array), they do not have their responses re-assigned as zeroes.
 This is because it cannot be assumed that all subsequent responses would also be zeroes.

-Individuals who move through all items without zero consumption reached will still be included, and their breakpoint value will be assigned as the maximum price point of the assessment rounded to the next integer.
+*NOTE:* Individuals who move through all items without zero consumption reached will still be included, and their breakpoint value will be assigned as the maximum price point of the assessment rounded to the next integer.

 #### c) Missing Data Identification: